-- Blank space next to each code and enumerator ticks the right one (though this can lead to errors, as a random scratch of the pen may be misinterpreted as a tick)
+- Blank space next to each code and enumerator ticks the right one (though this can lead to errors, as random pen scratches may be misinterpreted as ticks)

 - If a page has been intentionally left blank for formatting reasons it should state, “This page has been intentionally left blank” so that others looking at the survey know that it has not been misprinted with a blank page.

-- Include a field at the top of every page for the unique identification number of the survey in case pages of the survey fall off.
+- Include a field at the top of every page for the unique identification number of the survey in case pages of the survey become detached.

 - For similar reasons, number each page.